ctrltan/react-flask-note-app/README.md

 - Allows for future scalability e.g. decomposition of backend into services with Redis cache as its own independently scalable service

 ✅ Successful!

+**Near-Real Time Note Autosaving for Improved Database Performance**

+The current approach for the app is for users to manually save notes after edits, writing over the existing note content in the PostgreSQL database.
+Whilst this approach is simple and fast to implement, it could negatively affect the application's performance and consequentially, user experience, as the user base increases.
+For example, frequent and concurrent note edits from multiple users at once increases database load.
+In the case of database connection failure, large edits could be lost.